Programmer60/BorrowEase/README.md

 - **CORS Configuration** for secure cross-origin requests
 - **Audit Logging** for sensitive operations
 - **Secure Payment Processing** through Razorpay

+See `SECURITY.md` for public-repo readiness and a secrets hygiene checklist.

 ## 📱 Responsive Design